Sunscreen-tech/spf/README.md

-# Parasol Processor
+# Parasol processor
 This repository contains Sunscreen's virtual processor, which allows users to run computations over encrypted data using FHE (Fully Homomorphic Encryption).
-Its out-of-order processor design automatically extracts parallelism from user-provided programs to run them efficiently on modern architectures.
-Additionally, its design provides more flexibility than the traditional circuits used in FHE.
+Specifically, it makes use our ownvariant of the torus fully homomorphic encryption scheme (TFHE).

+Developer documentation is available [here](https://docs.sunscreen.tech/intro.html).

+If you'd like to learn more about our motivation for this work, we recommend [this blog post](https://blog.sunscreen.tech/a-new-vision-for-tfhe-and-compilers/).

-# Prereqs
+# Installation
 While the contained `parasol_cpu` crate contains everything you need to *run* programs, to write them you'll need the Parasol-llvm compiler.
 You can get that [here](https://docs.sunscreen.tech/install.html).

 * Download the tar file for your host architecture and OS.